 During our first night, at Steens, as darkness crept in, the sky beheld an intense clarity and we laid on the ground to witness the entire Milky Way traversing the sky amidst untold numbers of stars.

 We continued our journey across the desolate but strikingly beautiful high desert of eastern Oregon, passing but a handful of cars over a 4-hour stretch until we reached the Idaho border.
-Crossing Idaho was anticipated for each of us as Kelly had not been here since participating in the now famous Steens Mountain Running Camp when she was 15 and 16 and it was Udi’s first time in the state.
+Crossing Idaho was anticipated for each of us as Kelly had not been here since childhood and it was Udi’s first time in the state.
 Unfortunately, wildfire smoke seemed to blanket the entire state and there was limited viewing as we drove toward the Wyoming border.

 This summer, across all states in the western US, there were more wildfires than ever before.
 Late summer is now referred to as ‘fire season’ and is expected to get worse in the years to come, particularly as the climate becomes increasingly drier with more serious droughts expected to occur.
 Nearly all of the wildfires across the western US were from lightning.
 The increase and intensity of wildfires is related to climate change.
 This was but one instance in which we directly witnessed the effects of changing climate patterns.